johndstein/anonymous-apex/README.md

 ```
 Usage: anonymous-apex APEX [TEMPLATE_DATA]

-  APEX (required) is the path to a file containing your Apex code.
+  APEX (required) is the path to a file containing your Apex code
+    OR just a string of Apex code.

   TEMPLATE_DATA (optional) is the path to a file containing
     JSON data to apply to your APEX code template.